jagmeet123/Jagmeet_Wiley/Readme_Steps.md

 This file contains all the notes related to python programming.
-Important concepts
+Important concepts.

+These also contains all the csv files required.